My zone

 “You ask again why I am not considering writing a few words about your role in the family.
 So I’ll write about your time machine, your lack of memory, and your silly calls during my work hours.

-I didn’t want to write anything behind his back or make him feel badly described, but his answer was:
+I didn’t want to write anything behind his back or make him feel like I had written something wrong, but his response was:

 INITIATION